defjaf/pip_upgrade_outdated/README.md

   -3                 use pip3
   -2                 use pip2
   --pip_cmd PIP_CMD  use PIP_CMD (default pip)
+  --serial, -s       upgrade in serial (default) --parallel, -p     upgrade in parallel
-  --verbose, -v      may be specified multiple times --dry_run, -n      get list, but don't upgrade --serial, -s       upgrade in serial rather than parallel --version          show program's version number and exit
+  --dry_run, -n      get list, but don't upgrade --verbose, -v      may be specified multiple times --version          show program's version number and exit
 ```

 ### TODO

-* does it work with environment variables?
+* Does it work with environment variables? (e.g., for CC, CXX)
-* need better error handling?
+* Need better error handling?
 * Should the script explicitly return a value to the shell?

 ### Sources